haarismian/wonderQ/README.md

 ###### Returns

 Response code: 200

 A list of messageID's for the respective messages acquired by the consumer

-##### PUT API/v1/messages/:messageID
+##### DELETE API/v1/messages/:messageID

-Used by consumers to inform WonderQ that they have processed the message
+Used by consumers to inform WonderQ that they have processed the message and will delete from the queue

 ###### Parameters